TRACCS-COMPACT/hybrid_physics_AI_awesome_list/README.md

 - [infero](https://github.com/ecmwf/infero) : Machine learning support library that runs pre-trained machine learning model for inference.
 Provides a common interface to multiple inference engines (TensorFlow LITE, TensorFlow C-API, ONNX-Runtime, TensorRT) and can be called from C/C++, Fortran or Python.
 - [FTorch](https://github.com/Cambridge-ICCS/FTorch) : Fortran wrapper to directly call PyTorch models for inference.
+- [pytorch-fortran](https://github.com/alexeedm/pytorch-fortran) : Fortran bindings to PyTorch for inference and training via TorchScript; pass Fortran arrays/tensors, run on CPU or GPU.
 - [Fortran-TF-lib](https://github.com/Cambridge-ICCS/fortran-tf-lib) : Fortran wrapper to directly call TensorFlow / Keras models for inference.
 - [TorchClim](https://zenodo.org/records/8390519) : Fortran wrapper to call PyTorch models.
 Also provide an additional layer to ease wrapping in the Community Earth System Model (CESM) framework.
 - [TorchFort](https://github.com/NVIDIA/TorchFort) : Fortran/C/C++ wrapper to call PyTorch model for training and inference.
 Also wrapp use of NVIDIA GPUs.